H4ad/tp-cli/README.md

 tp ls
 ```

-If you want to know which resource only for one model, you can use pass the name like:
+If you want to know which resources for a specific model, you can use pass the name like:

 ```bash
 tp ls my-model